We first visited this park wayyyyyy back in 2015, when it was one of our first “far from home” parks, and the little one was just 3 years old!

 The toddler area has a couple of adult swings, a baby swing, an adaptive swing, and a new-to-us Expression swing with a toddler seat!
 So fun.

 Someone came and used it while we were there and what a delightful time they had as they swung together.

 The toddler play structure is super cute, with a double slide, great stairs, a Sensory Climber, and you can even turn the tall suncatcher!

 -Unfortunately the play areas are both on sand, which makes the adaptive swing inaccessible for many.

 -You can keep an eye on both play areas as they’re just steps away from each other, and on sunny days there is plenty of shade from the mature trees.

--The rest of the park has greenspace with mature trees, randomly scattered benches, and a hidden drinking fountain near some bushes (no dogs drinking allowed!)
+-The rest of the park has lots of greenspace, randomly scattered benches, and a hidden drinking fountain near some bushes.

 -I’d stay away at lunchtime during the school year, as when we went there must have been about 50 students lounging on the equipment during their lunch break from the nearby high school.